 - Thrifts & Mortgage Finance Industry

 The health care sector consists of drug companies, medical supply companies, and other scientific-based operations that are concerned with improving and healing human life.
-At present, the health care sector contains six industries.
+Examples of health care stocks include Johnson & Johnson, Gilead, and Pfizer.

 - Biotechnology Industry